PDXChinese/pdxchinese.github.io/_pages/chinesefestival.md

 | Yishu Li | Character Sketch with Marker |
 | Rachel Zhou | Cartoon Drawing with Kids |

-*All our artists' services are free.
-They will also be more than happy to draw on your masks.*
+*All our artists' offerings are free.
+They will also be mores than happy to draw on your masks.*

 ## Nonprofit Lineup